Skip to main content

 Protocols for Male Hormonal Optimization

 A sophisticated TRT protocol extends beyond simply replacing testosterone.
 It anticipates and manages the body’s response to the therapy.
-Introducing exogenous testosterone can signal the to reduce its own production of LH and FSH, which can lead to testicular atrophy and reduced fertility.
+Introducing exogenous testosterone can signal the pituitary gland to reduce its own production of LH and FSH, which can lead to testicular atrophy and reduced fertility.
 To counteract this, specific ancillary medications are integrated into the protocol.

 • Gonadorelin A key component of modern TRT, Gonadorelin is a peptide that mimics Gonadotropin-Releasing Hormone (GnRH).
 Administered via subcutaneous injection typically twice a week, it directly stimulates the pituitary gland to continue producing LH and FSH.
 This maintains natural testicular function and preserves fertility, addressing one of the most significant concerns associated with traditional TRT.